webcoder31/grunt-init-jquery-boilerplate/README.md

 └── README.md .......................... // README file of your plugin
 ```

-Then you have to run `npm install` to install all required dependencies and you're done !
+Then you have to run `npm install` to install all required dependencies.
+This wiil create a `node_modules` folder containing all required dependencies at the root of your project.

+Then, you're done!

+### Coding, checking, building and testing your plugin

-Now that you have a ready-to-use jQuery boilerplate you can start developing your own plugin (and test it) with the help of the following available `grunt` commands:
+Now that you have a ready-to-use jQuery boilerplate you can start developing your own plugin and test it with the help of the following available `grunt` commands:

 - `grunt build` to produce the distribution version of your plugin and the minified one.
 - `grunt test` to run unit tests on the distrib version of your plugin (see [QUnit][]).